 Students of stage directing at USD are training to be interpretive artists and educators.
-They are expected to develop a high level of skill in text analysis, interpersonal communication, and the director's tools for effective storytelling, while also attaining a broad knowledge of theatre and its companion arts.
-In addition to focused instruction in acting, directing and design, students are encouraged to develop an understanding of how the present and the past intersect so that they may help others discover the common threads which link human experience.
+You are expected to develop a high level of skill in text analysis, interpersonal communication and the director's tools for effective storytelling, while also attaining a broad knowledge of theatre and its companion arts.
+In addition to focused instruction in acting, directing and design, you are encouraged to develop an understanding of how the present and the past intersect so that they may help others discover the common threads which link human experience.

 With major professor and graduate committee approval, candidates must elect an area of emphasis and must complete additional requirements for the emphasis area:

-The M.F.A.
-Design/Theatre Technology program is a theoretical and practical course of study.
-The Department of Theatre recognizes that the designer and technician must seek to attain a broad knowledge of the theatre and its companion arts, a high level of analytical and communicative skills, an understanding of the design elements as they apply to live, three-dimensional performances revealed by light, a comprehensive understanding of art and theatrical design history and the ability to communicate graphically.
+The M.F.A. design/theatre technology program is a theoretical and practical course of study.
+The department recognizes that the designer and technician must seek to attain a broad knowledge of the theatre and its companion arts, a high level of analytical and communicative skills, an understanding of the design elements as they apply to live, three-dimensional performances revealed by light, a comprehensive understanding of art and theatrical design history and the ability to communicate graphically.

-For more detailed admission requirements, please refer to Theatre in the current graduate catalog.
+For more detailed admission requirements, please refer the current graduate catalog.